mod-audio/mod-host/README.md

 About
 -----

-mod-host is LV2 host for Jack that can be controlled via socket or shell.
+mod-host is an LV2 host for Jack, that can be controlled via a socket or shell.

-Currently the host support the following LV2 features:
+Currently the host supports the following LV2 features:

 * lv2core
 * atom